-Chisomo narrates that he found himself in this situation after being enticed by friends while at a boarding school at William Murry Boys Secondary school at Nkhoma in Lilongwe where he was later expelled while in form 2.
+Chisomo narrates that he found himself in this situation after being enticed by friends when he was a boarder at William Murry Boys Secondary School at Nkhoma in Lilongwe where he was later expelled while in Form Two.

 “It was in the morning so it was easy for people to notice that I was drunk so someone reported me to the head teacher who expelled me from the school,” he recalls.

-“After smoking marijuana my mind was disorganized, I sometimes felt I am not human but something else even my parents did not matter to me.
+“After smoking marijuana my mind was disorganized, many times I felt I was not human.
+Even my parents did not matter to me.
 Some people say when you smoke weed you feel good but to me that was not the case.”

-Chisomo’s mother, Fyness Mwansambo narrates that after being expelled from William Murray, Chisomo enrolled at a certain private secondary school at Nathenje in Lilongwe.
+Chisomo’s mother, Fyness Mwansambo, narrates that after being expelled from William Murray, Chisomo enrolled at a certain private secondary school in Nathenje, Lilongwe.

-She says while at the new school, Chisomo continued smoking marijuana and drinking heavily and was again expelled from the school.
+She says while at the new school, Chisomo continued smoking marijuana and drinking heavily which led to another dismissal.

-“The environment at the second school where he went was not good because many boys from there smoke cannabis,” Mwansambo says.”
+“The environment at the second school was not good because many boys from there smoke cannabis,” Mwansambo says.”

-“He was drinking excessively, smoking cannabis and he often sprayed oil on his body thereby turning his body black.
+“He was drinking excessively, smoking cannabis and he often sprayed oil on his body thereby turning his body into black monster.
 You could not recognize him,” she says.

-Mwamsambo says later Chisomo started showing signs of mental health issues.
+Mwamsambo says later, Chisomo started showing signs of a mental health problem.

-“He used to go away from home early in the morning to loiter around and coming back home later in the night.
-He used to sell his clothes and he even took five expensive blankets and sold them,” she says.
+“He used to go away from home early in the morning to loiter around and coming back late in the night.
+He used to sell his clothes.
+He even took my five expensive blankets and sold them,” she says.

-She says it was after getting medical care and counselling at St John of God Hospital in Mzuzu that Chisomo’s life started changing for the better and that he has now gone back to school.
+She says it was after getting medical care and counselling at St John of God Hospital in Lilongwe that Chisomo’s life started changing for the better.
+Mwansambo adds that Chisomo has now gone back to school.

 “When we went to St John of God Hospital we were received well and he was given drugs and counselling.
 After being counselled he told me that he has stopped smoking and drinking heavily so we also went back to the hospital to get another round of treatment.